DigCBA: Responsible Use of Digital Cash-Based Assistance in Refugee Crises

 Key academic partners: University of Agder (UiA) (Project coordinator), HUMLOG Institute- Hanken School of Economics, Norwegian University of Science and Technology (NTNU), Westfälische Wilhelms-Universität Münster (WWU), Makerere University (Uganda).

 Key practitioners' reference group: Norwegian Refugee Council, Danish Red Cross, Finnish Red Cross, IFRC, UN-WFP, Oxfam Australia.

-Project Team members at the HUMLOG Institute: Dr Wojciech Piotrowicz (PI), Dr Graham Heaslip (Advisor), Dr Amin Magshoudi (Project Researcher), Russell Harpring (PhD candidate) and Kristjana Adalgeirsdottir (Project Coordinator).
+Project Team members at the HUMLOG Institute: Dr Wojciech Piotrowicz (PI), Dr Graham Heaslip (Advisor), ,Dr. Abdelsalam Hamid Abaka (Project Researcher), Dr Amin Magshoudi (Project Researcher), Russell Harpring (PhD candidate)r, and Kristjana Adalgeirsdottir (Project Coordinator).